top of page

 2.

-What if the principles you’ve always trusted — like the idea that something can’t be in two places or states at once, or that just looking at something doesn’t change it — start to break down when you zoom in super, super small?
-What if the rules you spend years learning in school — about how the world around you works — are actually great approximations, but not the full story?
+What if the principles you've always trusted, like the idea that something must have a definite position or state at a time, or that just looking at something doesn't change it, start to break down when you zoom in super, super small?
+What if the rules you spend years learning in school about how the world around you works are actually great approximations, but not the full story?

 3.

 This camp isn’t fully preset or predetermined — and that’s the point.
 Sure, quantum physicists trust the math and use it with total confidence to make predictions.
 But ask them what the math represents about reality, and even they’ll admit they’re still puzzled.
-At best, they’ll hit you with analogies — stories about coins that are two things at once while flipping in the air, but somehow become just one thing when they land in your hand.
+At best, they’ll hit you with analogies — stories about coins that haven't yet decided whether they're heads or tails while flipping in the air, but somehow settle into one or the other when they land in your hand.
 Or gloves that stay mysteriously connected no matter how far apart you take them.
 And just when you think it’s all making sense, they’ll turn around and say, "But that’s not actually what’s happening."
 Push them a little more, and you’ll usually hear something like, "Honestly?
 No one really knows..."
 Q-JAM takes this as an invitation to explore.
 So lets just say "the pressure’s off for all of us."
 We’re here to wonder and learn together.

 4.